 Economic opportunities for many people across the District are being placed under jeopardy by impacts of a changing climate.
-Without early action, this increases the likelihood of range of scenarios, such as flood events, which will impact our key industries.
+Without early action, this increases the likelihood of a range of scenarios, such as flood events, which will impact our key industries.

 We have a strong economy and we want it to recover and ultimately thrive.
-This strategy sets out to support this through the following:
+This Strategy sets out to support this through the following:

-- · Ensure we have enough business land to meet demand - Identify strategic opportunities which will boost our economy and generate training/education opportunities - Give clear direction and certainty about where our District is heading - Prioritize Whangārei City Centre as a hub for our District and the wider Northland region. - · Promote infrastructure to support our economic activity
+- ensuring we have enough business land to meet demand - identifying strategic opportunities which will boost our economy and generate training/education opportunities - giving clear direction and certainty about where our District is heading - prioritising Whangārei City Centre as a hub for our District and the wider Northland region. - promoting infrastructure to support our economic activity.